ryan-l-robinson/theology.ryanrobinson.ca/content/about/index.md

 ---
+layout: layouts/base.njk
 title: About
-icon: fas fa-info-circle
+eleventyNavigation:
+  key: About
-order: 4
+  order: 2
 ---

 Hi, I’m Ryan Robinson.
 I’ve been working in technology for over 10 years, especially websites, Microsoft 365, and CRM systems.
 On this site I document some of the work I’ve done, whether within a full-time job, freelance work, or as a personal side project.